BASEBALL WITH CARDS

 In the 1970s and 80s, the growth of card collecting plateaued some as interests shifted, but it remained a very popular hobby.
 The arrival of star players like Nolan Ryan, Mike Schmidt, and Cal Ripken Jr. in the late 70s/early 80s kept interest high.
 The 1986 Topps set featuring rookie cards of Mark McGwire and Barry Bonds is one of the most iconic of the modern era.
 The late 80s also saw the rise of the hobby shop, which helped turn card collecting into more of an organized business than just a childhood pastime.

-Read also: ARE ANY 1992 BASEBALL CARDS WORTH ANYTHING
+Read also: 1990 PRE ROOKIE BASEBALL CARDS WORTH MONEY

 The 1990s were a boom period for the modern baseball card industry.
 Players were making big money and the cards reflected that popularity and value.
 Sets got thicker with more parallel and insert cards.
 The arrival of stars like Ken Griffey Jr., Frank Thomas, and Derek Jeter attracted both young collectors as well as older fans reliving their childhood hobby.
 Exclusive autographed and memorabilia cards in the ultra-high end attracted serious adult collectors.
 The sports memorabilia market exploded during this decade.